'Serpent' serial killer expected to be released in Nepal

 Nepal's top court ruled Wednesday that Sobhraj, 78, who has been in jail in the Himalayan republic since 2003 for two killings in the 1970s, should be released early on health grounds.

-Prison officials told AFP that after receiving the relevant court papers, they would hand Sobhraj over to immigration authorities.
+Prison officials told AFP they would hand Sobhraj over to immigration authorities after receiving the relevant court papers.
 The court ordered that he be deported within 15 days.

 Sobhraj needed open heart surgery in 2017 and his release was in keeping with the law allowing the compassionate discharge of bedridden prisoners who had already served three-quarters of their sentence, the verdict added.